clyde-dapat/transcriptome-analysis-severe-RSV/README.md

 ## Repository information
-This repository accompanies the paper entitled "*Gene signature of children with severe respiratory syncytial virus infection*" that was submitted to the journal **Pediatric Research**.
+This repository accompanies the paper entitled "*Gene signature of children with severe respiratory syncytial virus infection*" **[(Pediatric Research 2021 Jan doi: 10.1038/s41390-020-01347-9)](https://pubmed.ncbi.nlm.nih.gov/33510411/)**.

 The codes and data provided here are for reproducing the differential gene expression analysis from the paper.

-The RNA-seq data can be accessed at NCBI Gene Expression Omnibus database with accession number **GSE155925**.
+The RNA-seq data can be accessed at NCBI Gene Expression Omnibus database with accession number **[GSE155925](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155925)**.

 ## Software dependencies